I Prevail: Brian Burkheiser's departure and Violent Nature (2025–present)

-On May 15, 2025, the band announced that they had parted ways with vocalist Brian Burkheiser.
+On May 15, 2025, the band announced on social media that they had officially parted ways with Brian Burkheiser.
 On May 23, the band released the single "Violent Nature".
 On June 20, the band released another single, "Into Hell".
 On July 15, the band's upcoming fourth studio album, Violent Nature, was announced, released on September 19.
 On July 18, the album's third single, "Rain", was released.
 On August 15, the band released the album's fourth single, "Annihilate Me".
+On the same day of the album's release, I Prevail also released a music video for the song "Pray".

+During the Summer of 2025, they were headliners for the 2025 Summer of Loud Tour along with Beartooth, Parkway Drive, and Killswitch Engage, with the Amity Affliction, The Devil Wears Prada, and Alpha Wolf as the special guests, and TX2, Kingdom of Giants, and Dark Divine opening the shows for them.
 In October 2025, the band announced their Violent Nature European tour, set to take place in September and October of 2026, with support from Polaris and Amira Elfeky.
+I Prevail collaborated with Elfeky on a standalone single titled "Paradise," which was released on June 26, 2026.

 Musical style

 I Prevail's musical style has been described as post-hardcore, metalcore, pop-punk, hard rock, and nu metal.
 The band combines elements of metal, alternative, electronic, hip hop, trap, trap metal, rap, and pop.

 James Christopher Monger of AllMusic described the band's sound as a "blistering blend of metalcore, pop-punk, and post-hardcore that invokes names like Bring Me the Horizon, We Came as Romans, and A Day to Remember."
-The band's other influences include Slipknot, Metallica, Eminem, Linkin Park and Beastie Boys among others.